Soham112/Soham112/README.md

 # 👋 Hi, I'm Soham Patil!

-🎓 Master's Student in Data Science at The University of Texas at Dallas
+🎓 Master's Student in Information technology and Management at The University of Texas at Dallas
 📊 Former Data Scientist at Data Axle | Passionate about transforming data into actionable insights

 ---

 ## 💡 About Me

-I’m a curious, impact-driven Data Science enthusiast with hands-on experience in:
+I’m a curious, impact-driven Data Science, Data analyst enthusiast with hands-on experience in:

 - 📈 Predictive Modeling, Forecasting & ML Pipelines
 - 🧠 Deep Learning, NLP, and Generative AI